vlang/vlibc/README.md

 A POSIX-compatible libc meant for ease of porting and performance for hobbyist OSes, obtaining this by using the V programming language.

+For now, static linking is the only mode the libc supports, to be changed with future work.

 ## Porting

 To learn about porting vlibc to a new OS or architecture please refer to